 Practice With Your Rig

-Every RVer, whether single or coupled or bringing the whole family, knows that practice makes perfect.
+Every RVer, whether single, a couple, or the whole family, knows that practice makes perfect.
 From towing to packing, having experience with your rig can make or break a vacation.
-Get to know how your rig tows, its systems, how to hitch up and also how to unhitch when you get to camp.
+Get to know how your rig tows, the trailer systems, how to hitch up, and also how to unhitch when you get to camp.
 Lists can be extremely helpful, as our next section discusses!

-Learn the basics of your propane, water, and electrical systems.
-Knowledge can be a major helper with anxiety, especially if you don’t have another person with you to bounce ideas off of.
-Practice towing your rig, camp somewhere local before you set off on a longer journey, and learn whatever you can about your travel trailer.
+I also think it’s worth learning the basics of your propane, water, and electrical systems.
+Knowledge can be a major help with anxiety, especially if you don’t have another person with you to bounce ideas.
+Practice towing your rig, camp somewhere local before you set off on a longer journey, and learn whatever you can about your travel trailer such as how to park it on a sloped driveway.
 You won’t regret it!

-Yep, you read lists.
+Yep, let’s talk about lists.
 Lists may not be your favorite thing in the world, but they can make a world of difference if you’re planning a travel trailer trip, especially a solo one.
 It’s hard to remember every little thing, especially if it’s just you that has to remember it all!

 Make a list of everything you need to pack, and check it off as you go.
 Make a list, in order, of how to hitch up and tow, and another list for unhitching.
-Make a list of campgrounds you’d like to check out, make a list of travel trailer-friendly gas stations.
+Make a list of campgrounds you’d like to check out, and another one for travel trailer-friendly gas stations.

 You can make as many lists as you want, and as many as you deem necessary.
 I can’t talk enough about the benefits lists can have on a trip, especially if you’re going it alone!

-Traveling alone anywhere can be intimidating, especially traveling in a new to you rig.
-Keeping basic safety supplies around is always a good idea, no matter how long you plan on camping for.
+Traveling alone anywhere can be intimidating, especially traveling in a new rig.
+Keeping basic safety supplies around is always a good idea, no matter how long you plan on camping.
 Bring first aid, but also consider bringing some of these other supplies.

-Some travel trailers come equipped with safety supplies such as motion detecting lights, elite keypad door locks, and alarm systems.
-However, these are not always standard features and you may consider purchasing some after the fact but they can help increase the overall security of your RV.
+Some travel trailers come equipped with safety supplies such as motion-detecting lights, elite keypad door locks, and alarm systems.
+However, these are not always standard features and you may consider purchasing some as they can help increase the overall security of your RV.
 Your dog may be enough of an alarm in the night to protect you and there are plenty of other benefits to traveling with a pup.